spiresheep/rothko/README.md

-# rothko - Last updated April 27, 2022
+# rothko - Last updated April 28, 2022

 A layout system for verifying and generating beautiful layouts.

-## To run dev build
+## To run app locally
 1. Install Python 3.
 2. Install PySimpleGUI using the command `pip3 install pysimplegui`
 3. Install SymPy using the command `pip3 install pysimplegui`
 4. `cd` into the directory
-5. To run the code type `python3 rothko.py`
+5. To run the app type `python3 rothko.py`

 ## To build app for MacOS
 1. `pyinstaller --onefile --windowed --osx-bundle-identifier com.github.spiresheep --icon icon.icns --name RothkoViewer rothko.py`